photokandyStudios/PKNativeControls/readme.md

 ```
 1.0.0  First Release
 1.0.1  Merged pull request #2; toolbar didn't use correct buttons
        array.
 1.0.2  Documentation fixes
 1.1.0  Lots of changes:
         - Navigation Bar offset should be 20px and height
           should be 44px on iOS 7 as navigation bars now
           properly report their position as attached to the
           status bar. **this may be a breaking change!**
         - setTextColor added to Navigation Bars
         - BarTextButton and BarImageButton added (BarButton
           deprecated).
 Do not mix your use here; do not assign
           an icon to a BarTextButton and vice versa or you will
           experience layout issues
         - Messageboxes with input fields now report that data
           better (see above documentation); **this is a breaking
           change!**
         - Rects and Colors can be copied by passing the object to
           be copied to their respective create methods. eg:
             var aRectCopy = window.nativeControls.Rect(aRect)
         - Global colors are now customizable.
 Add a new color:
             window.nativeControls.acolor =
               window.nativeControls.Color(100,20,255,1);
           DO NOT use camelCase this will cause lookups to fail
           when using window.nativeControls.Color("acolor");
         - Buttons added.
 Thanks to and for Matt!
+1.2.0  Lots of changes:
+        - refactored javascript so that native controls are object
+          oriented.
 ```